Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Introduction

 \section{Introduction}

-Autism spectrum disorder (ASD) \cite{lord2018autism, lord2020autism} is a neurocognitive developmental disorder that describes individuals with impairments in social communication and interactions along with repetitive and restrictive behaviors and interests.
-Even though ASD may be diagnosed at any age, many critical signs and symptoms of ASD can be observed early in life.
-Specifically, recent studies report that 1 in 36 children in the USA are diagnosed with ASD \cite{maenner2023prevalence}.
+Autism spectrum disorder (ASD) \cite{lord2018autism, lord2020autism} is a neurocognitive developmental disorder that describes individuals with impairments in social communication and interactions along with repetitive and restrictive behaviors.
 Children with ASD may face challenges in acquiring language skills and communicating with others, which can increase the risk of developing mental disorders such as anxiety and depression.
-Although there is limited knowledge about the causes of ASD, recent studies show that early treatment can lead to substantial improvement in a child's development \cite{daniolou2022efficacy}.
+Recent studies show that early treatment of ASD can lead to substantial improvement in a child's development \cite{daniolou2022efficacy}.
 Evaluating the behavior changes over time during treatment involves clinicians conducting child speech and behavior analysis.
-Language samples are typically acquired through established clinical protocols involving semi-structured dyadic interactions between a child and clinicians to evaluate their communication abilities and behaviors.
-One prominent protocol of this kind is \textit{Brief Observation of Social Communication Change (BOSCC)}~\cite{grzadzinski2016measuring} for tracking changes in social and communicative skills during treatment.
+Language samples are typically acquired through established clinical protocols involving semi-structured dyadic interactions between a child and clinicians to evaluate their communicative abilities and behaviors.
+One prominent protocol is \textit{Brief Observation of Social Communication Change (BOSCC)}~\cite{grzadzinski2016measuring} for tracking changes in social and communicative skills during treatment.
 These clinical observations aim to elicit spontaneous responses from children under different circumstances to obtain the effectiveness of treatment.

 Automatic understanding of speech samples involving child interactions in this clinically relevant context creates numerous opportunities, including neurocognitive disorder assessment and treatment.
 One fundamental step of processing speech signals in these interactions requires a robust and precise computational method to classify child and adult labels of speech segments.
 The prior studies in \cite{xu2024audio, lahiri2023robust} have shown the importance of recognizing child and adult speaker labels to achieve automated spoken language assessment.
 Combined with the recent developments in speech foundation models \cite{bommasani2021opportunities}, substantial progress has been made in the last few years in automatic child speech understanding \cite{fan24b_interspeech, xu23e_interspeech, blockmedin24_interspeech, zhang24d_interspeech, demopoulos24_interspeech, graave24_interspeech, li24j_interspeech, johnson2023recanvo}, particularly in child-adult speaker classification \cite{koluguri2020meta, xu2024audio, li2021analysis}.